What's up with the Mulch Piles around Phil's Trailhead?

 Restoring a forest ecosystem involves repairing STRUCTURE and FUNCTION.
 In the West Bend project, forest restoration involves reducing fuels and creating space for trees to grow large and resilient through thinning (an example of restoring structure), and bringing low-intensity fire back through prescribed burning (an example of restoring function).

 A: This is residual material from the West Bend Project.
-We have taken approximately a dozen landing piles, consisting of the tops of limbs from processing logs and small-diameter non-merchantable trees to create this mulch.
+The Forest Service used approximately a dozen landing piles, consisting of the tops of limbs from processing logs and small-diameter non-merchantable trees to create this mulch.